andrzejfutrega/web_scraper/README.md

 ```
 flask_app-1  |  * Running on http://127.0.0.1:5000
 ```
-* Open the application in your web browser using the provided address.
+Open the application in your web browser using the provided address. <br /><br />

-* Close the application:
+* To close the application:
 ```
 docker-compose down
 ```